akv-akv/cs-courses/010-Build-a-Modern-Computer/projects/06/README.md

-Hack Assembler
+#Hack Assembler

-Description:
+##Description:
 Assembler for Hack computer, written as a part of Nand2Tetris course.
+Opens .asm file, convert it to .hack format and saves in the same directory

-Stack:
+##Stack:
 Python

-Usage:
+##Usage:
-python3 hackassembler.py input output
+python3 hackassembler.py filename

-Assumptions:
+##Assumptions:
 All input code is error-free.